johndimm/headliners-and-sidemen/README.md

 - **"more like this"** shows other albums that people who enjoyed this album have disproportionately liked
 - **curated lists** show samples from genres containing thousands of albums
 - you can **search** the album title or headliner and browse the hitlist
-- by "liking" the album your **personal recommendations** may change slightly
+- by liking the album your **personal recommendations** may change slightly

 This app presents a new method.

-- by exploring the **area around your album**
+- by exploring **your album's neighborhood**

-The *area around your album* is defined in a specific and objective way.
-For each artist who played on your album, find the last album they recorded before and the first album they recorded after recording your album.
+*Your album's neighborhood* is defined in a specific and objective way.
+For each artist who played on your album, the neighborhood contains the last album they recorded before and the first album they recorded after recording your album.

-The interface lets you navigate the **colaboration graph** of albums.
+The interface lets you navigate the space of albums defined by the**colaboration graph**.

 ## Collaboration Graphs

 The usual definition has

 - nodes: musicians
 - edges: two musicians are connected if they appear on the same album

-These graphs are used to calculate degress of separation between musicians.
-Examples are the Six Degrees of Kevin Bacon (actors appearing in movies) and Erdős Number (mathematicians collaborating on math papers).
+These graphs are used to calculate degrees of separation between musicians.
+Examples in other domains are the Six Degrees of Kevin Bacon (actors appearing in movies) and Erdős Numbers (mathematicians collaborating on academic papers).

-Here we are using the same data organized in a different way:
+Here we are using the same data to calculate nearby albums rather than similar musicians.

 - nodes: musicians and albums
 - edges: musicians are connected to the albums they recorded for, but they are not connected to each other

 Each edge has an important attribute:  the date of the recording.
-Often an album has contributions from different dates, so the selection of nearby albums uses each musician's recording dates to find the last before and first after.
+Often an album has contributions from different dates, so the selection of nearby albums uses each musician's recording dates to find their last album before and first album ßafter.

 ## Artist Releases